Premier Events

 Hambleden Pairs Challenge Cup

-Open Women's Pair Oars (W2-)
+Premier Women's Pair Oars (W2-)

 Double Sculls Challenge Cup

-Open Men's Double Sculls (M2x)
+Premier Open Double Sculls (O2x)

 The Double Sculls Challenge Cup and medals were instituted in 1946.
 The same rules apply as for The Grand Challenge Cup.